If GOP defunds Planned Parenthood clinics, health centers can’t handle patient flood

 Defunding Planned Parenthood could create a mini health crisis for low-income men, women and teenagers across the country who depend on the organization for preventive care, birth control, cancer screenings and treatment for sexually transmitted diseases.
 In addition to the estimated 400,000 who would lose their care if Planned Parenthood is defunded, the Congressional Budget Office estimates that anywhere from 150,000 to 650,000 patients could face reduced access to care.

+“In the Central Valley, it would be really devastating, and that’s to put it mildly,” said Liz Figueroa, vice president of public affairs for Planned Parenthood Mar Monte, which has centers in Fresno, Madera, Merced, Visalia and Bakersfield.

+In 2016, patients made more than 105,000 visits for services covered by federal funding at the centers in Fresno, Madera and Visalia.

-Ryan said those patients could be absorbed by the nation’s 1,300-plus community health centers, which provide the same services as Planned Parenthood – minus the abortions – at more than 9,000 sites nationwide.
+Ryan said Planned Parenthood patients could be absorbed by the nation’s 1,300-plus community health centers, which provide the same services as Planned Parenthood – minus the abortions – at more than 9,000 sites nationwide.
 Planned Parenthood and its affiliates operate more than 650 health clinics nationwide.

-So you lengthen waiting times and what happens, in many cases, is that care gets delayed.
-And in many cases, they don’t get the care at all.
-Georges Benjamin, executive director, American Public Health Association
+In the Central Valley, it would be really devastating, and that’s to put it mildly.

 “There are so many more (community health centers) and they provide these kinds of services without all the controversy surrounding this issue,” Ryan said during an appearance on CNN last week.
 “We don’t want to commit taxpayer funding for abortion.
 Planned Parenthood is the largest abortion provider.”